 6. Texting While Driving

-The newest—and perhaps the deadliest—scourge of automobile collisions and accidents is texting and driving.
+The newest—and perhaps the deadliest—scourge of automobile collisions and accidents is texting while driving.
 This includes not only sending text messages, but also surfing the web, checking social media, or otherwise fiddling with their devices.

 There is no national ban on texting or using a cell phone while driving, but state laws that are becoming more and more stringent have emerged.
 Missouri law currently only bans drivers under the age of 21 from texting while driving.
 This distinction is meaningless because texting while driving is dangerous at any age.
 In a survey of 2,600 Americans aged 18 to 78 who drive regularly, nearly two-thirds agreed with the statement: “I know I shouldn’t use my phone while driving, but I do, anyway.”